buanjautista/CCMultiworldRandomizer/Setup.md

-*This guide has been updated 08 November 2024 and is accurate as of version 0.6.1.*
+*This guide has been updated 28 May 2026 and is accurate as of version 0.9.0.*

 CrossCode is an "unsupported" Archipelago game, meaning it is not distributed with the main Archipelago installation.
 Fortunately, it is easy to run unsupported games even with stock Archipelago.